 Dr. Anda now works in his role as Co-Founder of ACE Interface to deliver training materials at the state and community level about neurobiology, epigenetics, ACEs, resilience, and community capacity development.
 His dream is to help create a trauma informed Nation.

-Pat Potts co-founded the Community Resource Development Foundation and its successor, the Potts Family Foundation (PFF).
+Pat Potts, MBA co-founded the Community Resource Development Foundation and serves as the Immediate Past President of its successor, the Potts Family Foundation (PFF).
 She also founded the Oklahoma Center for Nonprofits and served as president and CEO for over 20 years.
-Pat was also a founder of the Oklahoma Women’s Coalition.
-Pat previously served as President on the Oklahoma City School Board, Oklahoma City Beautiful, the Zoo Trust, and the Society of Fund Raising Executives.
-She currently serves on the board of Sunbeam Foundation.
-Pat was honored by the Journal Record as “Woman of the Year” in 2012.
-She was inducted into the Oklahoma Women’s Hall of Fame and with her husband, Ray Potts, into the OCU Business School Hall of Honor in 2017.
-She focuses on leveraging resources “to address root causes and build the human potential of the people of our state one child and one organization at a time.”
+Pat was a founder of the Oklahoma Women’s Coalition.
+Pat has also served as President of the Oklahoma City School Board, Oklahoma City Beautiful, the Zoo Trust, and the Society of Fund Raising Executives.
+Pat was honored as “Woman of the Year” by The Journal Record in 2012, with the Pioneer Woman Award by the Oklahoma Women’s Coalition in 2013, as a “Door-Opener” by ASTEC Charter Schools in 2015 and as a Festival of Hope Honoree in 2016 by HeartLine .
+More recently she and her husband received the 2017 Oklahoma Commerce & Industry Hall of Honor Lifetime Achievement Award from the OCU Meinders School of Business.
+She believes in leveraging resources “to address root causes and build the human potential of the people of our state.”